MicrosoftDocs/windows-dev-docs/windows-apps-src/app-to-app/copy-and-paste.md

 # Copy and paste

 This article explains how to support copy and paste in Universal Windows Platform (UWP) apps using the clipboard.
 Copy and paste is the classic way to exchange data either between apps, or within an app, and almost every app can support clipboard operations to some degree.
+For complete code examples that demonstrate several different copy and paste scenarios, see the [clipboard sample](https://github.com/microsoft/Windows-universal-samples/tree/master/Samples/Clipboard).

 ## Check for built-in clipboard support